Brian Lewis (historian): Academic career

-Prominent work
+Selected works

 Lewis has produced and helped bring to life a number of publications, both through original research and authorship as well as through editorial contributions.
 Lewis' work delves into various facets of British history, often with a particular focus on the historical evolution of social rights and identity and the related cultural dynamics.

 So Clean: Lord Leverhulme, Soap and Civilization

 In this research book, Lewis examines the life and impact of William Hesketh Lever, an influential historical figure in the development of contemporary style companies and consumerism.
-Through the vehicle of an examination of the entrepreneurial achievements of William Hesketh Lever, Lewis also describes the fast-changing changing socio-economic landscape of Victorian era England.
+Through the vehicle of an examination of the entrepreneurial achievements of William Hesketh Lever, Lewis also describes the fast-changing socio-economic landscape of Victorian era England.
 This book also touches on colonialism, urban development and labour relations, all through the framework of the corporate practices of the era.

 Wolfenden Witnesses: Homosexuality in Postwar Britain

 This ambitious work collects and heavily annotates a selection of papers from the Wolfenden Committee, a governmental group meant to establish the legal outlines of homosexuality and prostitution in England following the second world war.
 Through referencing of a wide array of historical testimonies, Lewis also describes and contextualizes the complex cultural attitudes towards homosexuality in the era and ties these attitudes as well as the legal ramifications of the Wolfenden Committee to the ensuing social progression of Britain all the way until current times.
-This book serves as an important ressource for understanding the recent history of human rights and identity in England and offers context to many of the challenges still faced by the queer community in the 21st century.
+This book serves as an important resource for understanding the recent history of human rights and identity in England and offers context to many of the challenges still faced by the queer community in the 21st century.

-Editorial Work - British Queer History : New Approaches and Perspectives
+Editorial Work - British Queer History: New Approaches and Perspectives

 Lewis served as a lead editor on this collection of essays which delves into British history through the lens of Queer theory.
 This work re-examines the traditional telling of British history and challenges conventional methods of historiography.
 This publication works to cover the intersectional nature of queer studies and contributes to widening the perspectives on queer history, thus avoiding a single-voice telling of the historical evolution of the topic.
-Lewis' editorial contributions to this work help to mitiguate various contentious issues in queer history and add nuance and context to the scholarly discourse.
+Lewis' editorial contributions to this work help to mitigate various contentious issues in queer history and add nuance and context to the scholarly discourse.

 Lewis is also currently in the process of writing a new research publication called Greek To The Soul in which he explores George Ives' contributions to 19th and 20th-century English social reform and the history of homosexuality in Britain.